marinagarciaguado/web-system-development/README.md

 - BY: MARINA GARCÍA & RODRIGO SANTERVAS

 ## Exercises Progress
-- MODULE 01 Exercise: Build a personal HTML page.
-COMPLETED
+- MODULE 01: Build a personal HTML page.
+COMPLETED ✅

 2025